 Dr. Elliot Frohman receives two national honors, credits MS team at UT Southwestern

-DALLAS - July 30, 2012 - Dr. Elliot Frohman has long held a national reputation for his expertise in multiple sclerosis and neuro-opthalmology.
-He is the director of the Multiple Sclerosis Program and Clinical Center at UT Southwestern.
+DALLAS - July 30, 2012 - Dr. Elliot Frohman has long held a national reputation for his expertise in multiple sclerosis and neuro-ophthalmology.
+He is the Director of the Multiple Sclerosis Program and Clinical Center at UT Southwestern.
 He and his wife, Teresa Frohman, PA, established the world-renowned program in 1995.

 For the U.S. News survey, Dr. Frohman’s peers ranked him in the top one percent of his specialty in the nation.
 But he makes it clear that being first with his patients is what is most important to him.